Skip to content

 Build Your Portfolio Wisely

-You don’t need expensive professional photos to start.
+It’s very positive and comforting to know that you don’t need expensive professional photos to start.
 Clean, natural-looking photos in good lighting are what agencies want to see.
-Once you’re signed, your agency will help you build a professional portfolio through test shoots.
+Your agency will help you build a professional portfolio through test shoots once you’re signed.

 Take Care of Your Health